 While you’re going through the surface cleaning and preparation process, make sure to maintain appropriate relative humidity levels and the right temperature for cleaning.
 Since metal absorbs heat during the day and reflects it at night, temperature changes can cause condensation to form on the surface, if humidity levels are not managed effectively.
 Suboptimal conditions can lead to poor adhesion, degradation of the surface, and accelerated aging.

 It’s also possible for flash corrosion to form on the tank surface in as little as 30 minutes, if the humidity level is extremely high in the cleaning area.
 It’s important to maintain ideal levels of temperature and humidity throughout the cleaning and preparation process, including the periods before, during, and after any protective coatings are applied to the surface.
 If proper techniques and methods are used, applying a good coating can add years of service to your storage tanks.

-Looking for a Coatings Contractor in California or Nevada?
+Looking for a Coatings Contractor in the San Francisco Bay Area?

 Picon FRP, Inc. staffs NACE level 3 inspectors who are able to assist in accurately assessing the current condition of your water tanks and help you choose a course of action to prevent problems with or repair tank linings.
 Contact us today online or call 510-232-0065 to discuss how we can help you with all your storage tank inspection, repair, sandblasting, and coatings needs.